microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 -   etc.

 This could hit most of the interior nodes in a Path B-Tree because it would be reading data thats spread out pretty uniformly though the key-space.
-This seems like a worst case access pattern for Path B-Tree, but at least its in order so the occasional dependent reads when traversing down multiple levels in the B-Tree can be efficiently amortized, and older pages can be freed from memory without getting re-downloaded later in the traversal.
+This seems like a worst case access pattern for Path B-Tree, but at least its in order so the occasional dependent reads when traversing down multiple levels in the B-Tree can be efficiently amortized, and older blobs can be freed from memory without getting re-downloaded later in the traversal.

 The Logical Tree approach could theoretically chunk the data to handle this case nearly optimally.
 The question is how close to that would be expect it to get in practice since it needs to optimize for many usage patterns, not just this one.